Tech-at-DU/React-Fundamentals-tutorial/P12-Displaying-Feature/content.md

 >
 export default POPOSFeature
 ```
->

 This component will require a prop: name.
 You might create a instance like this:

 ```JS
 <POPOSFeature name="coffee" />
 ```

 Internally the component translates the word to an emoji using the `getFeature(str)` function.

 The `switch` block is like an if else block.
 The switch tries to match the supplied value agains one of it's cases.
 If `str` matches the function returns an emoji string.

 Add a stylessheet.

-> [info]
+> [action]
 >
 > Create a new file: `POPOSFeature.css`
 >
 > Import this new stylesheet at the top `POPOSFeature.js`
 >
 ```JS
 import './POPOSFeature.css'
 ```
 >
 > Add the follow code at the top `POPOSFeature.css`:
 >
 ```CSS
 .POPOSFeature {
 	font-size: 2em;